DavidSouther/software_craftsmanship/01_basic_types_and_control_flow/controlflow.md

 An expression will run to check a condition of the program, and some number of blocks of code are executed in some way.
 The complete collection of the expression and the blocks are the statement.
 Of course, the blocks in the statement are statements themselves.
+Branching and looping, discussed next, are the best ways to see how statements combine to form a program.

 ### Branching

 With the concept of a block of code being a logical chunk of code, combining them in interesting ways gives programs their power.
-The number one most common piece of control flow is the logical branch.
+The most common piece of control flow is the logical branch.
 A logical branch examines some condition of the program's data, and runs one or another block of code depending on whether that condition is true.

 #### If-Then-Else